vippsas/vipps-developers/settlements/xml/README.md

 - Changes to TransactionInfo:
     - Rename TransactionDate to TransactionTime and:
         - Change type from xs:string to xs:dateTime
-        - Fix timezone bug from previous report system where time UTC formatting was applied to Oslo time.
+        - Fix time zone bug from previous report system where time UTC formatting was applied to Oslo time.
-        - Now always Oslo timezone, consistent with dates
+        - Now always Oslo time zone, consistent with dates
     - Change type of TransactionID from xs:string to xs:long
     - Add field TransactionCaptureAmount (always positive)
     - Add field TransactionRefundAmount (always negative)